liaochunyang/Thesis/Chapter3/two-space-problem/readme.md

+# Two-space problem

-This file contains numerical illustration for two-space problem described in my thesis section 3.5
+This file contains numerical illustration for two-space problem described in my thesis Section 3.5